lovasko/m_trie/README.md

 pose significant memory delays and therefore uncontrollable jitter in certain scenarios.

-The second function, `m_trie_remove_prefix`, removes all keys that start with the specified prefix part of the key.
-The key itself might not indicate a previously inserted key, e.g. it is possible to call the `m_trie_remove_prefix` function with key prefix `"ca"` and it would delete keys such as `"california"` and `"carpool"`, even though `"ca"` itself was not in the trie.
+The last argument of the `m_trie_remove` function is it's mode: either `0` for normal or `1` for prefix.
+If the prefix mode is selected, the function removes all keys that start with the specified key.
+The key itself might not indicate a previously inserted key, e.g. it is possible to call the `m_trie_remove` function in the prefix mode with key `"ca"` and it would delete keys such as `"california"` and `"carpool"`, even though `"ca"` itself was not in the trie.

 The second removal function, `m_trie_remove_all`, simply marks all already inserted keys to be non-existent, so that an immediate call to the